Maghnie/docs/developers/api-documentation/guides-and-tutorials/analytics.md

 ## Analysis functions

-We have explored the available components and seen how they filled with life by mapping them.
+We have explored the available components and seen how they came to life by mapping them.
 Mapped components are useful for a lot of use cases beyond analytics, e.g., creating pre-defined monitoring dashboards.
-Here, however, we focus on how we can analyze performance of these components.
+Here, however, we focus on how we can analyze the performance of these components.

 We detail [all available analysis functions in the engineering part of this docs](../../../engineers/analytics.md) and just list the most basic information about them using the API endpoint `GET /v2/analytics/functions`.
 This endpoints requires a single query parameter `component` which should be the english name of the component for which you want to list available analyses.
 In the next example, we query analyses for the _thermal control loop_ component with id = 182.